Waelazar/REStful-app/README.md

     method-override
     express-sanitizer --save

-#Database
+# Database
-in this app database hosted by MongoDB on https://mlab.com/
+In this app database hosted by MongoDB on https://mlab.com/